Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-convert-a-list-into-an-array-in-javascript.md

 ## HTML Structure

-The `HTML` is going to be super easy for this, we just need a textarea and a paragraph to output our array.
+The `HTML` will be super easy for this.
+We just need a textarea and a paragraph to output our array.

 ```html
 <div class="container">